barneyhawes/decent-metric/README.md

  - Shot history to be filtered by shot type (espresso / filter)

 Release notes
- - Support for two profiles
- - Implemented filter button on Home menu
+ - Implemented Pour Over button on Home menu
- - Implemented selecting a profile
- - Implemented grind size setting
- - Implemented temperature setting
- - Added text for details of the beans being used
+ - Added space for writing the bean details
+ - Implemented changing a profile within skin
+ - All Metric settings are now effective

 v0.5
  - New espresso menu screen with parameters for dose, grind, temp, ratio and yield